uktrade/lite-frontend/README.md

 changes before they can run.
 As mentioned above, you need to run `make run_caseworker` and `make run_exporter`.
 These copy the `example.caseworker.env` and `example.exporter.env` files to `caseworker.env` and `exporter.env`
 respectively.
-In each file, the following variables need to have different values (see development team members for what those values should be or just try looking in lite-internal-frontend/devdata or lite-exporter-frontend/devdata in Vault):
+In each file, the following variables need to have different values (see development team members for what those values should be or just try looking in Vault):

 * AUTHBROKER_CLIENT_ID
 * AUTHBROKER_CLIENT_SECRET